K-12 Academic Reviews

 Ed Directions Staff

 The Ed Directions staff selected for each phase can vary in size and expertise depending on the type of review being conducted.
-For a comprehensive review, the senior team would include ED senior staff and the leaders of the on-site team.
+For a comprehensive review, the senior team would include Ed Directions senior staff and the leaders of the on-site team.

 The on-site team itself would include a captain who coordinates all activities and conducts the interview process that is a part of the school visit, a set of observers who visit all classrooms to observe teachers and students at work, and can include area specialists, data specialists, or artifact analysts.

 As a part of the on-site activities, Ed Directions will use an electronic survey of all staff to provide an additional opportunity for individual input into the process.

 The complete review process can take from two to five weeks.
 The preparation phase, which involves an analysis of school or district data from current and prior years followed by customization of toolset to be used by the on-site team and the selection of the members for the site team, can take from one to two weeks.

 The site visit can take from one to four days depending on the size of the project, the objectives of the project, and the time of year.
 The final phase – organization and interpretation of the data and the report writing – can take from one to three weeks, again depending on the scope of the project.